xianNeuro/CYOA/data/ratings/rom_free/rate-causal/README.md

-For each subject's cyoa story: multiple raters read and rated the causal relationship between pairs of events in the story.
+For each subject's Romance story: multiple raters read and rated the causal relationship between pairs of events in the story.